aegir-project/documentation/docs/extend/repositories.md

 7.x-3.x is the main branch for all the core projects.
 This follows the Drupal default.

 Feature branches can best be prefixed with 'feature/' resulting in 'feature/[issue number]-some-change'.
-Pushing them to GitHub and creating a PR for it les us test the results with Travis.
+Pushing them to GitHub and creating a PR for it lets us test the results with Travis.
+Thease feature branches don't have to be pushed to D.o, and can be removed after being merged.